asobe/powerapi/README.md

 )
 ```

-That's all!

 <h2 id="future-works">Future works</h2>

 We are working on new _energy modules_ (`Sensor` + `Formula`) development.
-If you are interested in joining, feel free to contact us via our [GitHub](https://github.com/rouvoy/powerapi "GitHub") webpage or mail us at powerapi-user-list@googlegroups.com!
+If you are interested in joining, feel free to contact us via our [GitHub](https://github.com/rouvoy/powerapi "GitHub") webpage or email us at powerapi@inria.fr!

 <h2 id="license">License</h2>